Want to start a travel blog, but not sure how? This guide will help you start your own travel blog in a few easy steps.

 Once you install WordPress, it will tell you where to log in (usually http://YourTravelBlogName.com/wp-admin).
 Use your username and password.
 From that page, you’ll be able to log in to your WordPress dashboard.

 And that’s it!
 Welcome to the club!
 You now own your personal travel blog!
-Only a few steps more, and you’d be able to share your first blog post and flaunt it with friends.
+Only a few more steps and you will be practically equipped to write your first blog post and flaunt about it to friends.

 Download Plugins That Best Cater Your Needs